Overcoming Unconscious Bias in the Workplace

 We know from the training requests we receive, interest in and awareness of unconscious and implicit bias is growing.
 This is great news as their impact can not only be personal but also effect many areas of our working lives – recruitment, promotion, team-working and engagement to name but a few.
 By learning about bias, we can take responsibility, acknowledge our own biases and find ways to minimise their impact on both our decision making and our behaviour.

 We therefore thought it might be helpful to highlight our one-day training course entitled, “Overcoming Unconscious Bias”, and provide a selection of helpful resources on the subject.

-Our one-day course demonstrates the benefits of tackling the effects of unconscious bias to avoid discriminatory acts in business and the workplace.
+Our course, delivered face to face or virtually, demonstrates the benefits of tackling the effects of unconscious bias to avoid discriminatory acts in business and the workplace.
 It helps participants discover for themselves the invisible barriers that are raised by their own minds and how such natural tendencies can be counter-acted.